 Entrepreneurship facts show millennials show little hesitation in taking loans to finance their new businesses, unlike the older generation, especially those close to retirement.
 The younger generation of entrepreneurs believes that a well-structured business plan suffices to take their business from the bottom to the top financially.

-However, statistics show that they deny millennials bank loans more times than Gen Xers and boomers.
+However, statistics show that they deny millennials bank loans more times than Gen Xers and baby boomers.

-Guidant Financial advises an entrepreneur who cannot access traditional financing may consider other ways of getting money.
+Guidant Financial advises many entrepreneurs who cannot access traditional financing to consider other ways of getting money.
 They suggest 401(k) business financing, SBA loans, or unsecured loans.
+The small business statistics show that many start by bootstrapping and leveraging their own personal funds.

 #26 - In 7 economies, more than 1 in 20 adults are starting or running a new business with products or services new to their local area1

 Despite the rate of failure and stories of hardship, entrepreneurship is on the rise.
-Stories of successful entrepreneurs inspire many people, regardless of limitations, to consider taking the journey of entrepreneurship.
+Stories of successful entrepreneurs inspire many people, regardless of limitations, to consider taking the entrepreneurship journey.

 In 2019 the United States saw an 18% increase in people who wanted to become small business owners.
 40% of small businesses are profitable.
 Also, entrepreneur statistics show that companies founded by two or more people have a higher chance of success.